corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 ## Deploying the CorDapp

 To deploy and run the CorDapp you will follow the same steps as outlined in the [Running Your First CorDapp](../../getting-started/running-your-first-cordapp/run-first-cordapp.md) section of this getting started guide.
-However, when you come to trigger the flows you will need to trigger the appropriate ChatFlow rather than  MyFirstFlow.
+However, when you come to trigger the flows you will need to trigger the appropriate `ChatFlow` rather than `MyFirstFlow`.
 Remember to start your docker engine before you attempt to start Corda and make sure Corda is responding to requests before deploying the CorDapp.

 ## Using Swagger

-For this walkthrough we will assume you are using the Swagger GUI to trigger flows.
+For this walkthrough we will assume you are using the `Swagger GUI` to trigger flows.
 For each flow we will be using the Flow Management section of the API.
-You will need to know the ‘holdingidentityshorthash’ for both Alice and Bob’s nodes, you can get this by running the listVNodes Gradle helper in the csde-queries section of the gradle helper tasks.
+You will need to know the `holdingidentityshorthash` for both Alice and Bob’s nodes, you can get this by running the `listVNodes` Gradle helper in the csde-queries section of the gradle helper tasks.

 {{< figure src="listvnodes.png" figcaption="listVnodes Gradler helper" alt="listVnodes Gradler helper" >}}